 - Any unit records that are not listed on the RRS.

-- Records needing to be disposed, which are not listed on the RRS.
-Any record that is not listed on the RRS may not be disposed until the Institutional Records Management has made appropriate arrangements with the Texas State Library and Archives Commission.
+- Records needing to be disposed of, which are not listed on the RRS.
+Any record that is not listed on the RRS may not be disposed until IRMP has made appropriate arrangements with the Texas State Library and Archives Commission.